 Our business is subject to numerous risks and uncertainties of which you should be aware before you decide to invest in our common stock.
 These risks may prevent us from achieving our business objectives, and may adversely affect our business, financial condition, results of operations and prospects.
-These risks are discussed in greater detail in the section entitled "Risk Factors" beginning on page 13 of this prospectus.
+These risks are discussed in greater detail in the section entitled "Risk Factors" beginning on page 15 of this prospectus.
 Some of these risks include:

-- We have incurred significant operating losses since inception and cannot assure you that we will achieve profitability; - We currently rely on sales of insulin pumps to generate a significant portion of our revenue, and any factors that negatively impact sales of our insulin pump products may adversely affect our business, financial condition and operating results; - Our ability to maintain and grow our revenue depends in part on retaining a high percentage of our customer base; - We operate in a very competitive industry and if we fail to compete successfully against our existing or potential competitors, many of whom have greater resources than us, our sales and operating results may be negatively affected; - The failure of our products to achieve and maintain market acceptance could result in us achieving sales below our expectations, which would cause our business, financial condition and operating results to be materially and adversely affected; - Our ability to achieve profitability will depend, in part, on our ability to reduce the per unit cost of our products by increasing production volume and manufacturing efficiency, including by reducing raw material, labor, product-training, expected warranty and manufacturing overhead costs per unit; - Failure to secure or retain adequate coverage or reimbursement for our current products and our potential future products by third-party payors could adversely affect our business, financial condition and operating results; - We may not be able to generate sufficient cash to service our indebtedness, which currently consists of our Amended and Restated Term Loan Agreement with Capital Royalty Partners II, L.P. and its affiliated funds, or Capital Royalty Partners, which we refer to as the Term Loan Agreement; - Our ability to commercialize our products outside of the United States; - Our ability to protect our intellectual property and proprietary technology is uncertain; and - Our products and operations are subject to extensive governmental regulation, and failure to comply with applicable requirements could cause our business to suffer.
+- We have incurred significant operating losses since inception and cannot assure you that we will achieve profitability; - We currently rely on sales of insulin pumps to generate a significant portion of our revenue, and any factors that negatively impact sales of our insulin pump products may adversely affect our business, financial condition and operating results; - Our ability to maintain and grow our revenue depends in part on retaining a high percentage of our customer base; - We operate in a very competitive industry and if we fail to compete successfully against our existing or potential competitors, many of whom have greater resources than us, our sales and operating results may be negatively affected; - The failure of our products to achieve and maintain market acceptance could result in us achieving sales below our expectations, which would cause our business, financial condition and operating results to be materially and adversely affected; - We will need to raise additional funds in the future.
+If these funds are not available to us, we will not have sufficient cash to fund our operations for the next twelve months; - Our ability to achieve profitability will depend, in part, on our ability to reduce the per unit cost of our products by increasing production volume and manufacturing efficiency, including by reducing raw material, labor, product-training, expected warranty and manufacturing overhead costs per unit; - Failure to secure or retain adequate coverage or reimbursement for our current products and our potential future products by third-party payors could adversely affect our business, financial condition and operating results; - We may not be able to generate sufficient cash to service our indebtedness, which currently consists of our Amended and Restated Term Loan Agreement with Capital Royalty Partners II, L.P. and its affiliated funds, or Capital Royalty Partners, which we refer to as the Term Loan Agreement; - Our ability to commercialize our products outside of the United States; - Our ability to protect our intellectual property and proprietary technology is uncertain; and - Our products and operations are subject to extensive governmental regulation, and failure to comply with applicable requirements could cause our business to suffer.